 If students vote against unionization, can there be another election in the future?

 Yes.
 There is a one-year waiting period after an election until another election can be held.
 The same union or a different union could seek an election one year later.

 If students vote for unionization, is there a process to remove the union?

 Once an election determines that a union will be the exclusive representative of those in the bargaining unit, that union normally remains in place indefinitely to represent all future members of the bargaining unit.
 However, there is a decertification process to remove an incumbent union.
 It is the reverse of the certification process and requires employees to solicit sufficient signatures to file a decertification petition with the NLRB and seek an election to vote the union out.
 Such a petition cannot be filed within the first year of a union’s certification, and if there is a collective bargaining agreement in effect it can ONLY be filed between the 60th and 90th day prior to the contract’s expiration.
 Decertification movements are rare, and they cannot be sponsored, supported, or otherwise assisted by “management.”

 Will I have to pay dues, even if I don’t want to join the union?

 Federal labor law allows unions to propose in collective bargaining that members of the bargaining unit either become dues-paying union members or pay the union a similar fee, referred to as an agency or representation fee.
-Depending on the contract in force, failure to pay dues could result in dismissal from a teaching or research appointment.
+Individuals who choose not to join the union may still be required to pay an equivalent agency fee.
+Depending on the contract in force, failure to pay dues could result in dismissal from a teaching or research appointment (the NYU contract has this provision).
 This is a negotiable item but most unions insist on such a clause in the collective bargaining agreement to ensure payment of dues.